Authorities visit Credit Suisse's London, Paris, Amsterdam offices

-ZURICH (Reuters) - Swiss bank Credit Suisse (CSGN.S) said on Friday its offices in London, Paris and Amsterdam were contacted by local authorities concerning client tax matters.
+ZURICH, March 31 (Reuters) - Swiss bank Credit Suisse said on Friday its offices in London, Paris and Amsterdam were contacted by local authorities concerning client tax matters.

 "We are cooperating with the authorities," the Zurich-based bank said in a statement.